While the month is a time of transition, that doesn’t mean that there aren’t a lot of great things to do in Pennsylvania in November.

-Come enjoy live music, a pig roast, pig races, over 150 vendors, and, of course, some delicious food.
+Come enjoy live music, a bacon-eating competition, a hog-calling contest, over 150 vendors, and, of course, some delicious food.

 For more information visit the festival’s website.

 Celebrate the start of the holiday season at Light Up Night in Pittsburgh.
-Now in its 58th year, this festival features live music, the opening of the German-inspired Holiday Market in Market Square, and the lighting of the lights in downtown Pittsburgh.
+Now in its 61st year, this festival features live music, the opening of the German-inspired Holiday Market in Market Square, and the lighting of the Christmas lights in downtown Pittsburgh.

 The night ends with a fantastic fireworks display that shouldn’t be missed.